mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

-the candidate server, for `LEAST_GLOBAL_CONNECTIONS` and `LEAST_ROUTER_CONNECTIONS` it is the number of open connections and for `LEAST_BEHIND_MASTER` it is the number of seconds a server is behind the master.
+the candidate server, for `LEAST_GLOBAL_CONNECTIONS` and `LEAST_ROUTER_CONNECTIONS` it is the number of open connections and for `LEAST_BEHIND_MASTER` it is the number of seconds a server is behind the primary.

 #### Interaction Between `slave_selection_criteria` and `max_slave_connections`

-Depending on the value of `max_slave_connections`, the slave selection criteria behave in different ways.
-Here are a few example cases of how the different criteria work with different amounts of slave connections.
+Depending on the value of `max_slave_connections`, the replica selection criteria behave in different ways.
+Here are a few example cases of how the different criteria work with different amounts of replica connections.

 * With `slave_selection_criteria=LEAST_GLOBAL_CONNECTIONS` and
-`max_slave_connections=1`, each session picks one slave and one master
+`max_slave_connections=1`, each session picks one replica and one primary

 * With `slave_selection_criteria=LEAST_CURRENT_OPERATIONS` and
-`max_slave_connections=100%`, each session picks one master and as many slaves as possible
+`max_slave_connections=100%`, each session picks one primary and as many replicas as possible

-* With `slave_selection_criteria=LEAST_CURRENT_OPERATIONS` each read is load balanced based on how many queries are active on a particular slave
+* With `slave_selection_criteria=LEAST_CURRENT_OPERATIONS` each read is load balanced based on how many queries are active on a particular replica

-* With `slave_selection_criteria=LEAST_GLOBAL_CONNECTIONS` each read is sent to the slave with the least amount of connections
+* With `slave_selection_criteria=LEAST_GLOBAL_CONNECTIONS` each read is sent to the replica with the least amount of connections

 ### `max_sescmd_history`